Modern Composting Ideas

 February 5, 2018

 Microbes and bacteria haven’t changed, but how you approach composting can.
-There are some great tips for the modern gardener in the new book by Michelle Balz, Composting for a New Generation.
-Things that will interest both newcomers to building soil with kitchen scraps, and seasoned gardeners alike.
+There are some great tips for the modern gardener in a book by Michelle Balz, Composting for a New Generation.

 Surprisingly, not all gardeners take advantage of composting.
-For some, it just seems far easier to just buy all their organic fertilization needs.
-Maybe they think they have no space for a compost pile, worry about the smell, or even neighborhood bylaw infractions.
-Buying compost kind of goes against knowing what’s in your food.
+For some, it’s easier to buy from a garden center.
+But buying compost kind of goes against knowing what’s in your food.
 I mean, do you know what’s in retail compost?
 It might scare you!

 Nature invented composting to reuse everything that lives on Earth.
 It has no waste.
-Everything goes back into the perpetual system.
-Man cannot outdo the soil food web.
-Make note of the soil in that phrase.
+Everything goes back into the ground.

-I’ve come to realize that organic matter that isn’t in direct contact with the soil can take at least 3 times longer to break down.
+Organic matter that isn’t in direct contact with the soil can take at least three times longer to break down.
 Worms and microbes aren’t inclined to breach high-quality weed fabric.
-I’d be farther along if I’d dug a trench and buried it all.
-That’s one composting technique Michelle shares in her book that many in the US probably haven’t heard of.
-It takes about a year, and you don’t have to turn it, nor do you need to dig it up.
+Digging a trench and burying the bin is a composting technique Balz shares in her book.
+It takes about a year, and you don’t have to turn it.

 Latest posts by Tammy Clayton (see all)